 - Go to the thermostat and turn off your air conditioner totally.

 - Check other areas of your system through which air flows to make sure air is not restricted.
-Make sure your air filters are clean and all the registers and vents are cleared off.
+Ensure your air filters are clean and all the registers and vents are cleared off.

 - Gainesville has most experienced HVAC technicians at Service Experts Heating & Air Conditioning, call now and arrange your air conditioner service.
-Whether your air conditioner is low on refrigerant or the evaporator coil is restricted, this is an issue that should be addressed by AC experts.
+Whether your air conditioner is low on refrigerant or the evaporator coil is restricted, this is an issue that should be dealt with by AC pros.